rana-abhishek/nayan-blog/source/_posts/Vehicle-Parking-Occupancy-Detection.md

 ---
-title: Vehicle Parking Occupancy Detection
+title: Detecting Whether a Parking Zone Is Vacant Or Occupied
-date: 2020-05-29 17:22:29
+date: 2020-06-1 17:22:29
 author: Aman Goyal , Anubhav Rohatgi
+category: AI
-tags: #DEEPLEARNING , #COMPUTERVISION
+tags:
+- Deep Learning
+- Computer Vision
+- Parking Detection
+- Vehicle Occupancy Detection
 ---

 Circling around the parking is one of the most annoying experiences mainly because it is time consuming and quite irritating too.
-However , there has been a major boost in the field of Deep Learning and Computer Vision in the past few years which enables us to create a robust and a real-time solution.
+However , there has been a major boost in the field of ***Deep Learning*** and ***Computer Vision*** in the past few years which enables us to create a robust and a real-time solution.

 {% asset_img 20140103__bartpark31-1.jpg Depicting the Problem %}